 Segundo Ruiz Belvis Cultural Center

 Born and raised in San Juan, Puerto Rico, Omar Torres-Kortright has been working as a music promoter in Chicago since 2003 when he founded Agúzate, an organization dedicated to the promotion of independent Latin music in Chicago with an emphasis on Afro-Latin culture.
-Through Agúzate, Omar has collaborated and co-curated events with the most distinguished music programmers in Chicago, including The Old Town School of Folk Music, Sound Culture, The Chicago Department of Cultural Affairs, and Hothouse.
+Through Agúzate, Omar collaborated and co-curated events with the most distinguished international music programmers in Chicago, including Old Town School of Folk Music, Sound Culture, Chicago’s Department of Cultural Affairs, and Hothouse.